Safeguarding The Hockey Family

 - Click on the link, fill in the form and submit it to TMG.

-- Matthew is notified by the system that the application has been activated and will let you know.
+- We are notified by the system that the application has been activated and will let you know.

-- You need to see Matthew in person within 28 days of the application being activated in order for her to verify the ID document that was used in filling the online form and to make a payment of £5 using a credit or debit card.
+- You need to see our DB Liaison Officer in person within 28 days of the application being activated in order to verify the ID document that was used in filling the online form and to make a payment of £8.02 using a credit or debit card.
 The payment can be reclaimed from the club if desired; a card must be used for payment (this is part of the TMG CRB process, not something the club imposes).

 England Hockey Online Safeguarding and Protecting Young People in Hockey Course